LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/BestPractices/trainingAndTuningIntents.md

 <img class="fancyimage" style="width:700px" src="img/qualifiers.png">

 You can also use the Thumb Up and Down icons displayed in a search.
 Here we have an example where the utterance returned some results.
 The preferred result was only a FAIR match.
-By tapping on the Thumbs Up icon, we automatically add the current utterance to a Positive Learning set for this article.
-Tapping on the Thumbs Down will do the opposite.
+By tapping the Thumbs Up icon, we automatically add the current utterance to a Positive Learning set for this article.
+Tapping the Thumbs Down will do the opposite.

 <img class="fancyimage" style="width:700px" src="img/thumbsup.png">